MathematicGuy/RemoteObsidian/Project Skin/Box-sizing.md

 + **padding and border** are **included in the width and height**
 Example:  (1 + 20) x 2 + 258 = 300px of total width
 ![[Pasted image 20231026100004.png]]
+> if the box is 300px, padding are 20px, border are 1px.
+Then the (width / height) of padding and border of two side will be 42px.
+Leaving the box width/height to be (258px / 58px).